-This Panel meets fortnightly and supports the transition of students from school to College.
+This Panel meets fortnightly and supports the transition of students with additional needs from school to college.

-• What support do you offer for new learners coming to the college?
+What support do you offer for new learners coming to the college?

 The College offers advice and guidance throughout the transition process.

 The College organises visits to feeder schools and prospective students are encouraged to attend College centres with their parents, guardians and external support staff.